 Monitoring Progress

 - HbA1c testing measures the average blood glucose levels over the life of the hemoglobin molecule, which is generally about 3 months.
-HbA1c levels < 5.7% indicate effective treatment of insulin resistance.
+HbA1c levels < 5.7% may indicate effective management of insulin sensitivity.

 [signup]